itsjomon/java-handbook/README.md

 # Java Programming & DSA Handbook

-This repository contains notes and code samples regarding **Java programming** and **Data Structures & Algorithms** that I created while learning.
+A complete guide to Java programming and Data Structures & Algorithms, covering everything from fundamentals to advanced DSA concepts.

 ## Table of Contents